Allie Long

-Alexandra Linsley Long (born August 13, 1987) is an American soccer player who plays as a midfielder.
-She played for Portland Thorns FC, Seattle Reign FC, and NJ/NY Gotham FC in the National Women's Soccer League, and represented the United States national team.
-She made her debut for the national team on May 8, 2014, in a friendly against Canada.
-She has since made 45 total appearances for the team.
+Alexandra Linsley Long (born August 13, 1987) is an American professional soccer player who plays as a midfielder.
+She is a three-time National Women's Soccer League (NWSL) champion, three-time NWSL Best XI selection, and FIFA Women's World Cup champion with the United States national team in 2019.

-Long played college soccer for the Penn State Nittany Lions for the 2005 and 2006 seasons before transferring to the University of North Carolina to play for the Tar Heels.
-Long was a member of the Tar Heels team that won the NCAA Women's Soccer Tournament in 2008.
-Professionally, Long has played for the Washington Freedom and Sky Blue FC of Women's Professional Soccer, Paris Saint-Germain of Division 1 Féminine in France, and the New York Fury of Women's Premier Soccer League Elite.
-She played for Portland Thorns FC of the National Women's Soccer League from 2013 to 2017.
+Long played college soccer for the Penn State Nittany Lions and the North Carolina Tar Heels, winning the national championship with the latter in 2008.
+She was drafted by the Washington Freedom in the first round of the 2009 WPS Draft and also played in WPS for Sky Blue FC.
+After the league's three seasons, she played for Paris Saint-Germain in France's Division 1 Féminine and New York Fury in the Women's Premier Soccer League Elite.

+When the NWSL started in 2013, Long became one of the league's early stars with the Portland Thorns, winning two NWSL Championships (2013 and 2017), one NWSL Shield (2016), and NWSL Best XI or Second XI honors three times.
+She also played in the NWSL for the Seattle Reign and NJ/NY Gotham FC, winning her third NWSL title with the latter in 2023.

 Early life

-Born in Huntington, New York to Barbara and James Long, Allie was raised with her younger brother Patrick.
+Born in Huntington, New York, to Barbara and James Long (died November 6, 2025), Allie was raised with her younger brother Patrick.
 She started playing soccer for the Northport Cow Harbor Mustangs of the Long Island Junior Soccer League.
 She then played with the Albertson Soccer Club, where she won four consecutive State Open Cup titles.
 Long was a member of the Olympic Development Program of the Eastern New York Youth Soccer Association for five years and Region 1 ODP for four years.

 Long attended Northport High School from 2001 to 2005, where she played varsity soccer for four years.
 Long helped her high school team go undefeated in the regular season for all four years.
 In 2005, Northport advanced to the Long Island semifinals.
 Long was named to the All-State first team and All-County team all four years at Northport.
 After her junior and senior year, she was Newsday's Player of the Year and Suffolk County Player of the Year.
 Long also made the All-Long Island Team for her last two years at Northport.